Form

 You will need to choose a date in the future to estimate the end of your student loan.
 If you are not currently paying this back then you can enter zero in the monthly repayment section.
 The balance outstanding can be provided by the student loans company.

 If you do not have a green tick next to all of the sections listed down the left-hand side of the page you will not be able to submit the form.
-You will need to go back to the sections with a red dot and fully complete this page before making the declaration.
+You will need to go back to any section with a red dot and fully complete it before making the declaration.
 If you think the section has been completed but a green tick is still not displayed, please click ‘check for errors’ which will explain why the page is not complete.

-If you are not using Google Chrome or Internet Explorer or are using a mobile browser then this may explain why this is not working.
-Please try this on a compatible browser and this should work.
+If you are not using Google Chrome or Internet Explorer, or are using a mobile browser, then this may explain why this is not working.
+Please switch to a compatible browser and try again.
 To check if this has been successful please sign in again and if a message is displayed confirming the form has been completed and submitted then the submission has been successful.
 The portal will display a message about the status of your application at the top of the page.